zakodium-oss/react-kbs/README.md

 }
 ```

-Then, anywhere down the tree, you can call the `useKbsGlobal` hook to add global
+Then, anywhere down the tree, you can call the `useKbsGlobal` hook with an array
-shortcuts to the context:
+of [shortcut definitions](#shortcut-definition) to add global shortcuts to the context:

 ```js
 import { useKbsGlobal } from 'react-kbs';